A Guide to Substance Use Disorder Treatment and Recovery (SUD-TR)

 Credit Designation: Purdue University College of Pharmacy designates this enduring activity for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 80% (minimum) passing grade on the final exam

 Complete the course ending survey

 During course registration you will be prompted to select your CE Credit area.
-If you are not pursuing nursing, physician, or pharmarcy CE credits, then you should select "All Others: AMA PRA Category 1™ (ACCME)" which will service all other CE Credit types.
+If you are pursuing physician CE credit, you should select "Accreditation Council for Continuing Medical Education (ACCME)"

 Your Certificate of CE credit(s) will be referenced on-screen at the end of the course and your certificate credentials will be delivered to the email address associated with this course's registration.

 If you need assistance or have any questions, please contact firstname.lastname@example.org.

 There are no prerequisites for this course.
 We recommend you consider “The Brain and the Disease of Addiction (BDA) — ACCME 2.0 CE Credits” online course — 2 CE Credits ($30.00) for a working understanding of the chronic disease of addiction.